anethenry73/anethenry73/README.md

-currently learning php, html and css my dream is to be a full stack developer i work collaborative with other developers contact me with my phone number 0652722557 or my email is anethenry73@gmail.com thank you 🙏🙏
+currently learning php, html and css my dream is to be a full stack developer i work collaborative with other developers contact me 0652722557 or my email anethenry73@gmail.com thank you 🙏🙏

 <!---